-- (1) If a return shows that the attributes of an area of land have not changed since the start of the previous rateable year the Assessment Committee shall, except in the circumstances set out in paragraph (4), show the rateable value of the land on the draft Rates List as the same as that shown on the Rates List for that previous rateable year. - (2) If a return shows that the attributes of an area of land have changed since the start of the previous rateable year the Assessment Committee shall assess a rateable value for the land on the basis set out in Article 7 and shall show the amount so assessed on the draft Rates List. - (3) If a return is not received by the Constable of the Parish in respect of an area of land the Assessment Committee shall assess a rateable value for the land in the following manner - - (a) if the Assessment Committee is satisfied that the attributes of the land have not changed since the start of the previous rateable year the Assessment Committee shall show the rateable value of the land on the draft Rates List as the same as that shown on the Rates List for that previous rateable year; - (b) if the Assessment Committee is satisfied that the attributes of the land have changed since the start of the previous rateable year the Assessment Committee shall assess a rateable value for the land on the bases set out in Article 7 using such information as it has about the attributes of the land and shall show the amount so assessed on the draft Rates List. - (4) If in a return a person states - - (a) that the rateable value of the relevant land should not be the same as that shown on the Rates List for the previous rateable year; and the Assessment Committee shall assess a rateable value for the land on the basis set out in Article 7 and shall show the amount so assessed (whether or not the same as that shown on the Rates List for the previous rateable year) on the draft Rates List.
+- (1) If a return shows that the attributes of an area of land have not changed since the start of the previous rateable year the Assessment Committee shall, except in the circumstances set out in paragraph (4), show the rateable value of the land on the draft Rates List as the same as that shown on the Rates List for that previous rateable year. - (2) If a return shows that the attributes of an area of land have changed since the start of the previous rateable year the Assessment Committee shall assess a rateable value for the land on the basis set out in Article 7 and shall show the amount so assessed on the draft Rates List. - (3) If a return is not received by the Connétable of the Parish in respect of an area of land the Assessment Committee shall assess a rateable value for the land in the following manner - - (a) if the Assessment Committee is satisfied that the attributes of the land have not changed since the start of the previous rateable year the Assessment Committee shall show the rateable value of the land on the draft Rates List as the same as that shown on the Rates List for that previous rateable year; - (b) if the Assessment Committee is satisfied that the attributes of the land have changed since the start of the previous rateable year the Assessment Committee shall assess a rateable value for the land on the bases set out in Article 7 using such information as it has about the attributes of the land and shall show the amount so assessed on the draft Rates List. - (4) If in a return a person states - the Assessment Committee shall assess a rateable value for the land on the basis set out in Article 7 and shall show the amount so assessed (whether or not the same as that shown on the Rates List for the previous rateable year) on the draft Rates List.